huan/pure-typescript/README.md

 # pure-typescript
-Pure Typescript Loader with Module support and No Compile Needed
+Pure Typescript Loader with Module/Library support and No Compile Needed

 # The Pain of Pure Typescript Developer